Appearance

 - Size: 2048

-Here are the commands to run for your Sandbox, please keep in mind you'll have to do the same for your Production environment.
+Here is the command to run for your Sandbox, please keep in mind you'll have to do the same for your Production environment.

 openssl genrsa -out <your.company.name>_privatekey_mtls.pem 2048